hepcat72/CFF/README.md

 ## THE PIPELINE

-The pipeline is an 7-step process to find sequences that are as error-free as possible, plus 3 optional steps: an indel filtering step, a conversion step to use the output with qiime, version 1.3.0 (see qiime.org), and a follow-up analysis designed to find pairs of similar sequences that behave differently in a population.
-It can be run with a single command (run_CFF_on_FastA.tcsh or run_CFF_on_FastQ.tcsh), but each script component is also available.
+The pipeline is primarily a 7-step process whose goal is to find sequences that are as error-free as possible.
+There are also 3 additional steps at the end to: filter insertions & deletions, convert the output to be compatible with qiime version 1.3.0 (see qiime.org), and a follow-up analysis designed to find pairs of similar sequences that behave differently in a population.
+It can be run with a single command (run_CFF_on_FastA.tcsh or run_CFF_on_FastQ.tcsh), but each script component is also available:

     1.  mergeSeqs.pl        truncates, dereplicates, and renames sequences in samples
     2.  neighbors.pl        generates a list of Hamming distance 1 sequences